purescript-hyper/hyper/docs-src/src/extensions/type-level-routing/servers-for-routing-types.rst

 Content Negotiation
 ===================

-By specifying alternative content types for an endpoint, Hyper can choose a response and content type based on the request ``Accept`` header.
+By specifying alternative content types for a resource, Hyper can choose a response and content type based on the request ``Accept`` header.
 This is called *content negotiation*.
 Instead of specifying a single type, like ``HTML`` or ``JSON``, we provide alternatives using